Peanut allergy: Routes of exposure

 While the most obvious route for an allergic exposure is unintentional ingestion, some reactions are possible through external exposure.
 Peanut allergies are much more common in adults who had oozing and crusted skin rashes as infants.
 Sensitive children may react via ingestion, inhalation, or skin contact to peanut allergens, which have persistence in the environment, possibly lasting over months.

 Airborne particles in a farm- or factory-scale shelling or crushing environment, or from cooking, can produce respiratory effects in exposed allergic individuals.
 Empirical testing has discredited some reports of this type and shown some to be exaggerated.
 Residue on surfaces has been known to cause minor skin rashes, though not anaphylaxis.
 In The Peanut Allergy Answer Book, Harvard pediatrician Michael Young characterized this secondary contact risk to allergic individuals as rare and limited to minor symptoms.
 Some reactions have been noted to be psychosomatic, the result of conditioning, and belief rather than a true chemical reaction.
 Blinded, placebo-controlled studies were unable to produce any reactions using the odor of peanut butter or its mere proximity.

 Rarely, allergic reactions have been triggered by exposure from kissing and sexual contact, especially if the partner has eaten peanuts within the last hour.
-In 2005, a "kiss of death" was misreported as being due to peanut allergy; instead, the person died of an asthma attack after smoking.